Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Results

 Using these DASNet-derived picks, we further estimated earthquake source locations.
 The resulting epicenters broadly reproduce the spatial patterns of cataloged seismicity (Figure S3), validating the reliability of DASNet picks.
-However, some event locations remain poorly constrained, particularly for events at greater distances from the cable, due to limited azimuthal coverage inherent to a single DAS array.
+However, some event locations remain poorly constrained, particularly for events at greater distances from the cable, due to limited azimuthal coverage inherent to a single DAS array and the reduced availability of reliable phase picks.
 Combining DAS with conventional seismic stations can directly address this limitation.
 As an example, we integrated the DASNet picks with PhaseNet picks from a broadband seismic station (BK.BUCR).
 Compared with the DAS-only locations (Figure S3), the joint inversion yields more stable location estimates and improved agreement with the cataloged seismicity distribution (\Cref{fig:earthquake_monitor}b).
-These results highlight that future efforts combining DAS with seismic networks, leveraging multiple cables, or deploying cables with optimized geometries could significantly enhance both localization accuracy and spatial coverage for offshore earthquake monitoring.
+The arrival matching rate also exhibits clear spatial variations, with generally higher values observed to the north and southeast of the cable.
+This pattern likely reflects the directional sensitivity of the cable geometry.
+These results suggest that future efforts combining DAS with seismic networks, leveraging multiple cables, or deploying cables with optimized geometries could improve both localization accuracy and spatial coverage for offshore earthquake monitoring.